BOTANICAL REFERENCE

 (Tanacetum parthenium)

+Possible side effects: Stomach upset and itchy rash.
+It may interact with aspirin and anticoagulant drugs.
 Be cautious if you have a known sensitivity or allergy to plants in the daisy (Asteraceae) family.

 Frankincense